 Jimmy Kimmel is an entertainer and should be commended for bringing up the topic in front of a national television audience that a majority of Americans (70 percent, according to a 2012 National Geographic UFO poll) want to know the answer to.
 But why is Kimmel the one asking this challenging question?

-Why haven’t journalists affiliated with mainstream news stations or newspapers or, better yet, the White House press corps asked the same hard question?
+Why haven’t journalists affiliated with mainstream news shows, like 20/20 and 60 Minutes, or newspapers or, better yet, the White House press corps asked the same hard question?
 Do these world-class journalists feel that a question about UFOs and the extraterrestrial presence is silly and nonsensical?

 How can the UFO subject matter be so trivial that the journalism elites can’t or won’t broach the question to current or former leaders?
 After all, how trivial can the subject matter be when a Canadian government memorandum, classified top secret from 1950 stated, “The matter is the most highly classified subject in the United States government, rating higher even than the H-bomb.”